mukoedo1993/CPP_advanced/effective_CPP/item4/case1/README.txt

 A translation unit is the source code giving rise to a single object file.
 It's basically a single source file, plus all of its
 #include files.

+See case2 to know how to solve this problem.